JhulFramework/JIC/README.md

 ```

-- EDIT /path/to/jic/codeignitor/application/config/database.php and change respective lines to
+- EDIT your application/config/database.php and change respective lines to

 ```php